budbjames/jquerymobilebookrepos/1-jquery-mobile-basics/readme.md

 ### 3 - <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/recipe-3.adoc">Including jQuery and jQuery Mobile in an HTML Page</a>

 *author:* <a href="mailto:sys.sgx@gmail.com">Panagiotis Tsalaportas</a> (@syssgx)

-*Problem:* You want to use the jQuery and jQuery Mobile JavaScript libraries on an HTML page.

 *Description:* Information on how to get these libraries and include them in a page